-Hugh is a mod through-and-through.
+Hugh South – JMS Group’s creative Motion Graphics Designer – is a mod through-and-through.
 It’s his Vespa parked outside.
 There’s nothing the guy can’t do when it comes to motion-graphics, 3D modelling, and compositing.
 When a client comes to us with a challenging brief, Hugh’s going to rock it.

 Hugh sat down with us to chat about his career to date and his ideal brief which involves Hugh’s band performing as the headline act at Glastonbury.

-Tell us about your career path and how you ended up at JMS?
+Tell us about your career path and how you ended up as the Senior Motion Graphics Designer at JMS Group?

 I have a Degree in Fine Art and an HND in Graphic Design.
 I got into motion graphics by being offered a job by ITV Westcountry (back then Carlton TV).
 I was making title sequences and also working in the News Room on news graphics.
 Title sequences allow you to be very creative and working in news teaches you to work fast, so it was a good combination.